 1.4.1.
-Access
+Access (2022)

-The OfS data shows that the proportion of new entrants declaring a disability has declined over the last five years (2013/14 to 2017/18), with the ratio of new entrants with no disability to new entrants with a disability changing from 2.5:1 to 6.6:1.
+The OfS data in 2019 showed that the proportion of new entrants declaring a disability had declined over the last five years (2013/14 to 2017/18), with the ratio of new entrants with no disability to new entrants with a disability changing from 2.5:1 to 6.6:1.
 In years 1 to 4 the School's performance was better than the sector average but in year 5 it was worse.
 The average gap over the five years was 63.92 comparing favourably against the sector performance of 73.84 over the same period.
-In absolute terms the number of new entrants reporting a Sensory, Medical or Physical disability, and those reporting a Social or Communication disability are very small.
+In absolute terms, the number of new entrants reporting a Sensory, Medical or Physical disability, and those reporting a Social or Communication disability are very small.
+In 2017 there were only six new entrants in receipt of Disabled Students Allowance (DSA), due to the change in the rules for DSA: too small a number for further analysis.